 Police: Every Breath You Take

 It’s usually Randy Newman whose meanings and motives get so badly understood.
 When this one was topping the charts people were reacting to it as if was some sort of love song (much to Sting’s own amazement, I seem to recall), but as this bleak video makes clear, no, it’s about creepy stalking and very unhealthy obsession.
 Note how the band, in one scene, is under the surveillance of some sort of private detective pretending to be a window washer.

 Chemical Brothers: Let Forever Be

 Absolutely mesmerizing psychedelia.
 You’re fooled again and again as each apparent camera trick turns out to be live action staged to trick the eye.
 It’s like a rock video by M.C.
 Esher.
-The music is reminiscent of the Beatles’ Tomorrow Never Knows, often cited as a Chemical Brothers influence, and compliments a surreal working woman’s day in the life that follows the logic of dreams.
+The music is more than reminiscent of the Beatles’ Tomorrow Never Knows, often cited as a Chemical Brothers influence, and compliments a surreal working woman’s day in the life that follows the logic of dreams.
 Or nightmares, I guess.

 Beyoncé: Single Ladies